 Product(s) Title of Certificate Attestation Required on Certificate Purpose Requesting Ministry Products of Animal Origin Health Certificate Attestation is dependent on the product.
-Detailed attestation can be found in the model certificates available at EURhttp://eur- lex.europa.eu/homepage.htmlLex under the relevant regulations (e.g. dairy products, pork, beef, etc.) -Models of the new certificates for food of animal origin were published in Commission Implementing Regulation (EU) Food Safety BFSA (Veterinary Service/Border Control)
+Detailed attestation can be found in the model certificates available under the relevant regulations (e.g. dairy products, pork, beef, etc.) - The most recent updated models of the certificates for food of animal origin were published in Food Safety BFSA (Veterinary Service/Border Control)

-Composite Products Health Certificate No 2020/235, as amended by Commission Implementing Regulation (EU) 2021/1471.Regulation (EU) 2019/625 defines composite products.
+Composite Products Health Certificate CommissionImplementing Regulation(EU) 2020/2235(consolidated versionJuly 29, 2024)Commission DelegatedRegulation (EU)2022/2292establishesspecific entry conditionsfor composite products.
 Food Safety BFSA (Veterinary Service/Border Control) Plant Products which can introduce pests Phytosanitary Certificate APHIS inspectors attest to specific requirements of EU legislation by making additional declarations in the relevant phytosanitary certificate boxes.
 These declarations are specific for different plant species, and they are subject to change.
 Thus, the shipper needs to check for the most recent language before export.
 Plant Health BFSA (Phytosanitary Service/Border Control) Various Plant Products Other than Phytosanitary Certificate e.g., aflatoxin levels in almonds: Use of the Pre-Export Certification (PEC) program is not mandatory, but EU regulation mandates that consignments with this certificate are controlled for aflatoxin levels at less than 1%.
 USDA/AMS is the competent authority for the PEC program.
 Food Safety and Quality BFSA (Veterinary Service/Border Control)